Dos and Don'ts for Client Notes

 DON'T — Send personal contact information to the client, under any circumstance.

 DON'T — Use phrases like "See comment #7" in notes and comments.
-Some programs and some versions of Word do not use numbered comments; if a client can't easily discern what you're referring to in your comment, he or she may get confused and frustrated, which often leads to a complaint.
+Some programs and some versions of Word do not use numbered comments; if a client can't easily discern what you're referring to in your comment, they may get confused and frustrated, which often leads to a complaint.

-DON'T — Let the client know if they are likely to receive a partial refund because they overestimated word count or for some other reason.
+DON'T — Let the client know if they are likely to receive a partial refund because they overestimated word count or for any other reason.
 It may take several days for the client's card-issuing bank to process a refund after we initiate it.
 We don't want to cause clients anxiety by suggesting something is immediately forthcoming.
+Plus other factors could affect payment, so communication should be left to Customer Service.

 DON'T — Get overly chatty with the client, make assumptions about their nationality, gender, or location, or address them by their first name.
 Keep it friendly but professional.